-This year’s award goes to the well deserving, Nate Gulley.
+This year’s award goes to the well deserving, Mackenzie Bacastow.

-Congratulations Nate.
+Congratulations Mackenzie.
 You have set a stellar example of how to use your time at Landmark College to develop your career plan.

 Given to the student who has demonstrated an ongoing process of self-reflection, self-awareness, and self-advocacy that has led to significant achievement of first year academic goals.